YumaWorks/yangpp/docs/source/yangpp/classes.rst

 then it is a 'final use-class' and the class binding information is required.

-A :ref:`bind-class-stmt` MUST be present for all classes referenced in any :ref:`Class Path String` sub-statements within the class being defined.
+A :ref:`bind-classref-stmt` is needed for all classes referenced in the class being used in
+:ref:`Class Path String` sub-statements within the class.

 **uses-class-stmt Substatements**